Boilerplate vs From Scratch: Real Time Savings (2026)

 If you value your time at $100/hour (conservative for senior devs), that's $33,300-$46,200 saved.

-At $9.99/month for the boilerplate?
-Break-even after 3 hours.
+At $99 one-time for the boilerplate?
+Break-even after a single hour.

 When a Boilerplate Doesn't Save Time